Table of Contents

-Durvet Nu-Stock Ointment is used as a topical solution for typical skin irritations, including itching, mange, ear mites, ringworm, swelling, loss of hair due to constant scratching and chewing, wounds, bruises, and burns.
+Pierce's Nu-Stock Ointment is used as a topical solution for typical skin irritations, including itching, mange, ear mites, ringworm, swelling, loss of hair due to constant scratching and chewing, wounds, bruises, and burns.

-It is applicable to dogs, cattle, and horses.
-Unlike Vet Basics Lime Sulfur Dip, this dog skin infection treatment does not involve the tedious process of diluting, dipping and drying.
+Unlike Classic's Lime Sulfur Dip, this dog skin infection treatment does not involve the tedious process of diluting, dipping and drying.

 For instance, medications for wounds and mite infestation are usually two different things, but Durvet brings the two in just one ointment.